 b.
 Application fee of $55 or waiver form

 c.
 One official transcript from each postsecondary school attended; and Graduate Record Exam (GRE) scores with at least 150 for verbal and 150 for quantitative or 1080 combined under previous system, (CSU, Chico code is 4048).
-Please do not send offical transcripts to the Department of Anthropology.
+Please do not send official transcripts to the Department of Anthropology.

 Items to be submitted to the Department of Anthropology, CSU Chico:

 a.
-A letter of intent that is no more than two pages long (double-spaced) and includes (1) a brief autobiographical sketch, (2) a statement of your goals and specific subfield interests in anthropology and our graduate program, (3) why and how CSU, Chico can help you achieve your goals, and (4) any other information that may serve to distinguish you from other applicants.
+A letter of intent that is no more than two pages long (double-spaced) and includes: (1) a brief autobiographical sketch, (2) a statement of your goals and specific subfield interests in anthropology and our graduate program; (3) why and how CSU, Chico can help you achieve your goals; and (4) any other information that may serve to distinguish you from other applicants.

 c.
-One copy of your updated Curriculum Vitae
+One copy of your updated Curriculum Vitae or resume

 d.
 Writing sample (i.e, term paper, publications)